 Contracts may contain both lease and non-lease components.
-At the commencement or modification of a contract that contains a lease component, the company allocates the consideration in the contract to each lease component on the basis of its relative standalone prices.
+At the commencement or modification of a contract that contains a lease component, the company allocates the consideration in the contract to each lease component on the basis of its relative stand-alone prices.
+For leases of property, the Group separates lease and non-lease components.